lejrn/Reconstructing-Dark-Images/README.md

 #### Problem: PIL doesn't support RAW files

 In order to improve the training process, I figured out that using RAW files would yield in more details.
 Problem was that fastai has been based on `PIL` for handling image files, which doesn't support RAW files.
-Therefore, I needed to create new classes that inherit feautres from `rawpy` library, that support RAW files.
+Therefore, I needed to create new classes that inherit feautres from `RawPy` library, that does support RAW image files.

 #### new classes
 <p align="center">